What is Purpose Field in a Criminal History Check

 - For Personal Use Only

-These descriptions allow police agencies to process the request appropriately while maintaining compliance with national guidelines.
+These descriptions help police agencies process the request appropriately while maintaining compliance with national guidelines.

 Invalid Purpose Descriptions